Five Resources that will Make You a Children's Book Guru

 Five Resources for Keeping up with Children's Literature

-1. Blogs about books.
 With little effort, you can find dozens of bloggers who write about books.
 Follow some of your favorite authors on social media and they are sure to lead you to a few great resources.
-These are two of my favorites!
+These are a few of my favorites:

-Nerdy Book Club.
 Several years ago, I stumbled across Donalyn Miller's The Book Whisperer, and it changed me as a reading teacher.
 How I planned my reading block, allowed myself the "luxury" of independent reading for students, and how I recommended books - all changed after reading this little gem (if you haven't read it - go get it!).
 I discovered that she was one of four main contributors to the Nerdy Book Club blog, visited the site, and fell in love.
-Not only do they provide recommendations of books they have read, but also write other helpful posts such as their top 10 lists.
-You can even apply to be a Nerdy Blogger yourself!

 - Caldecott Medal - Awarded to illustrators for artwork in children's literature.